OpenCube-Technologies/opencube-docker/README.md

 **If you're updating a full node, please remember to use `install_full` instead of install.**

-If you experience issues during restart, try running replay instead.
-You may also want to check [@someguy123's steemit](https://steemit.com/@someguy123) for any special update instructions, such as config changes.
+If you experience issues during restart, try running replay inst

 # Checking the status of your node